Quantum Nonlocality under Latency Constraints: Introduction

-The concept of LC games also has real-world applications.
-As established in previous work~\cite{brandenburger2016team,szegedy2020systems,ding2024coordinating}, there exist real-world scenarios where we do wish to exhibit correlations between parties at timescales shorter than the speed of light delay.
-This equates to finding ``real-world Bell scenarios''.
-One notable example is in high frequency trading (HFT), where trading servers issue or cancel orders on timescales of microseconds and in the future even nanoseconds~\cite{haldane2010}.
-For stock exchanges separated by kilometers or more, this is already shorter than the speed of light delay~\cite{ding2024coordinating}.
-Now, from the perspective of real-world scenarios, the concept of LC games is even more natural than Bell scenarios.
-For example, in HFT, the bound on correlations under a certain latency constraint can be identified as a bound on a figure of merit for an HFT strategy such as low risk or overall payoffs~\cite{brandenburger2016team,ding2024coordinating} that can be achieved within a certain period of time.
-Hence, our framework of LC games is, in this case, can be used to answer the question
+The framework of LC games has real-world applications.
+As established in previous work~\cite{brandenburger2016team,szegedy2020systems,ding2024coordinating,arun2025faster}, there are real-world scenarios that can benefit from correlations between parties acting on timescales shorter than the communication latency.
+This amounts to finding ``real-world nonlocal games.''
+One notable example is high-frequency trading (HFT), where trading servers issue or cancel orders on timescales of microseconds or even nanoseconds~\cite{haldane2010}.
+For stock exchanges separated by dozens of kilometers or more, these timescales are already shorter than the speed-of-light delay~\cite{ding2024coordinating}.
+Now, LC games are more faithful models of real-world scenarios, such as HFT, than nonlocal games.
+In the real world, even at short time scales, different parties \emph{can} communicate, but doing so takes time.
+Furthermore, the framework of LC games can directly answer questions relevant to applications.
+For example, in HFT, the physical limits on correlations under a certain latency constraint can be interpreted as the maximum value of a figure of merit for an HFT strategy, such as low risk or overall payoffs~\cite{brandenburger2016team,ding2024coordinating}, that can be achieved within a certain time limit.
+That is, we can answer the question